fgarnadi/lisabot/README.md

 # Lisa bot

-Lisa bot is an assistant that can help your developer team to collaborate better
+Lisa bot is an assistant that can help your developer team to collaborate better.

 ![Lisa bot Logo](https://github.com/JTKCode/lisabot/blob/master/assets/images/lisabot-logo.png)